Discovery in Civil Cases

 The Court has a standing Scheduling Order that is entered in each case following the initial scheduling conference, which sets the discovery cutoff date.
 Sufficient time must be given to answer interrogatories and complete depositions and all other discovery by the discovery cutoff.
 Counsel may agree, in writing, to hold depositions or accept responses to written discovery after the discovery cutoff without involvement of the Court.

-The discovery deadline may be extended only by filing a motion or stipulation with the Court and then only if the extension of time does not change the motion cutoff, final pretrial conference, or trial dates.
+The discovery deadline may be extended only by filing a motion or by submitting a stipulation through the Utilities function in CM/ECF, and then only if the extension of time does not change the motion cutoff, final pretrial conference, or trial dates.
 Extensions or adjournments of all other dates will only be considered upon the timely filing of a written motion for good cause shown.
 Filing a motion does not change discovery deadlines.